avoyko/image/README.md

 You can run this program by just using this line: {file name} {input file} {output file} [-{filter} [parameters]...] ...

-Here are the filters you can use:
+Here are the filters you can use:\n
   -crop {width height}: Crop filter
   -edge {threshold}: EdgeDetection filter
   -blur {sigma}: Gaussian Blur filter